jkrumow/TBStateMachine/README.md

 stateMachine.states = @[stateA, stateB, parallelWrapper];
 ```

-**Concurrency:**
+### Concurrency

-Event handlers, enter and exit handlers will be executed in parallel on a background queue.
+Event handlers, enter and exit handlers will be executed on a background queue.
 Make sure the code in these blocks is dispatched back onto the right queue:

 ```objective-c
 stateZ.enterBlock = ^(TBStateMachineState *previousState, NSDictionary *data) {